-Beginning in the early 1970s water levels in Cooking Lake have been monitored by Environment Canada under the joint federal-provincial hydrometric agreement.
+Beginning in the early 1970s water levels in Cooking Lake have been monitored by Environment Canada under the federal-provincial ioint hydrometric agreement.
 Water levels are measured as the elevation in meters above sea level (m asl) of the surface of the lake.
-Between the mid 1970's and mid 1990s the water level of Cooking Lake has declined by roughly 0.5 m (Figure 3).
-This decline in water level is particulally concerning because Cooking Lake was shallow to begin with.
-Measurements of recent water levels were unavailable for Cooking Lake however Lakewatch volunteers reported that the maximum depth of the lake during sampling in the summer of 2006 was 2 m, suggesting a further decline in water levels.
+Between the mid 1970's and mid 1990s the water level of Cooking Lake has declined by roughly 0.5 m This decline in (Figure 3). water level is particulally concerning because Cooking

-Figure 3: Water levels for Cooking Lake measured as meters above sea level (m asl) of the surface of the lake
+Figure 3.
+Water levels for Cooking Lake measured as meters above sea level (m asl) of the surface of the lake.